Distance: 17-mile lollipop

 The roads between the towns of Occidental and Sebastopol all run through grand redwood forests and have charming, undulating contours.
 So you could just go wandering and ride any of them.
 But there’s a downside: the road surfaces are often terrible (Sonoma county cyclists take an odd pride in this), the roads are dangerously narrow, usually there is no shoulder (not a small shoulder—none), and the main arteries are heavily enough trafficked so as to be a pain if not an actual danger.

-So what we want are untrafficked back roads with good road surfaces.
+So what we want are routes on untrafficked back roads with good road surfaces.
 I’ve found two: this one and our Bohemian Highway loop (well, half of that one).
 This loop is entirely glass, and it spends most of its time on roads that see next to no cars—of the 6 roads it covers, only one may be uncomfortably busy.
 And every inch is beautiful to the eye and charming to ride.
 You’re about 2/3 in the woods and 1/3 riding by small farms and meadows, the farms are all cute, and there’s a general absence of vineyards, for which I am grateful.
 It racks up over 100 ft of gain per mile, yet there are no extended climbs, so you know it’s constantly rolling up and down—check that sawtooth elevation profile.

 Begin in the town of Occidental, where our Coleman Valley Rd. ride and our Bohemian Highway ride start.
 It’s a famously charming little town, not yet totally touristified (for instance it still has a hardware store), with a couple of old, funky Italian hotel restaurants that are remarkably good and some other eateries with good reputations.
 Howard’s Station is a nice, simple restaurant with a short, unpretentious, and tasty menu.
 You immediately feel welcomed by the town because one side of the main street is a big free parking area without time limits.
 It’s a weekend destination for Santa Rosa-area residents looking for a small outing in good weather, so if you can ride on a weekday so much the better.